 Collective works keep Christian social sensitivity alive and are a civil and public expression of mercy.
 As the Compendium of the Social Doctrine of the Church says, “in so many aspects the neighbour to be loved is found ‘in society’” and “to love him on the social level means, depending on the situations, to make use of social mediations to improve his life or to remove social factors that cause his indigence.
 It is undoubtedly an act of love, the work of mercy by which one responds here and now to a real and impelling need of one's neighbour, but it is an equally indispensable act of love to strive to organize and structure society so that one's neighbour will not find himself in poverty, above all when this becomes a situation within which an immense number of people and entire populations must struggle, and when it takes on the proportions of a true worldwide social issue.”

-St. Josemaría recalled that “Opus Dei must be present wherever there is poverty, wherever there is unemployment, wherever there is sadness, wherever there is pain so that the pain may be borne with cheerfulness, the poverty may disappear, the unemployment may be overcome — because we form people in a way that helps them hold jobs — and so Christ may be put in the life of each person, to the extent he wants, because we are friends of freedom.”
+St. Josemaría reminded us that “Opus Dei must be present wherever there is poverty, wherever there is unemployment, wherever there is sadness, wherever there is pain so that the pain may be borne with cheerfulness, the poverty may disappear, the unemployment may be overcome — because we form people in a way that helps them hold jobs — and so Christ may enter into the life of each person, to the extent he or she wants, because we are friends of freedom.”

-With the limitations inherent to human institutions, the collective realities promoted by the faithful of Opus Dei also try to incarnate and express the spirit of service in the social sphere.
+With the limitations inherent to human institutions, the collective works promoted by the faithful of Opus Dei also try to incarnate and express the spirit of service in the social sphere.

 In your activity, all the dimensions we have considered come together: spiritual foundation, professional work and care for those in need as a group (social charity) in which the dignity of each person is affirmed (personal charity).
 It thus unites the necessary professional competence in an area that requires more and more specialisation, with the Christian spirit expressed in the works of mercy.
 It could be said that those of you who promote or collaborate with these works aspire to be Samaritans and innkeepers at the same time.